kennolot/CTF-pi/2.weak_encryption/ctfpi2_2/README.md

 Read more: https://www.hivemq.com/mqtt/

-For this challenge we just have a Pi which sends messages to itself.
+For this challenge we just have a Pi which sends messages to itself. (or between Pi and computer).

 Good thing is that the sensitive data isn't sent in plain text, but how secure is the implemented encryption.